The Council's Executive's initial 2013-14 Budget proposals

 Information was posted on our website and in our libraries and a number of focus groups were held to gather your views.
 This consultation is ongoing and your feedback is continuing to play an important part in developing the Council’s budget proposals for 2013-14.

 The Council’s Executive committee met in December 2012 to agree its initial proposals on how money could be allocated in 2013-14.
-Those proposals are now out for public consultation and we welcome your views on them.

 Changes since the consultation started